Find additional resources on racial equity.Learn More

 Unfortunately, today’s education systems fail to meet the needs of today’s students.
 These students are more racially and ethnically diverse.
 They are more likely to work full time.
 And they are more likely to experience poverty, a lack of stable housing, and food insecurity.
 These circumstances reflect widening gaps in income, wealth, and access to opportunity.

-We work with partners to pursue racial and economic fairness by ensuring that colleges, universities, and other education providers do all they can to support and educate students of color, students who are the first in their families to go to college, students from low-income families, and working-age adults.
+We work with partners to pursue racial and economic fairness by ensuring that colleges, universities, and other education providers do all they can to make opportunity real for students of color, students who are the first in their families to go to college, students from low-income families, and working-age adults.

 To pursue its mission with integrity, Lumina must exhibit the change it desires.
 We must:

-Prioritize efforts that address the origins of inequality and inequity.
+Prioritize real change in policy and systems that address the origins of inequality and inequity.

 Build competence among board members, senior leadership, and staff members to authentically and collaboratively engage communities of color.